abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   <!-- this converts the date to this custom format, ex: June 15, 2015 -->
   ```

-- Example with `CurrencyPipe`: it transform number to currency
+- Example with `Currency` Pipe: it transform number to currency

   ```html
   <p>{{ price | currency }}</p>